maxcom/lor-jamwiki/README.txt

   Oracle 10.2 (requires the 10g or later JDBC drivers) H2 Database (ANSI mode)

 Note that JAMWiki may work with any ANSI compliant database.
+Also note that to support double-byte charaters the database should use UTF-8 encoding.

 INSTALLATION